RemiBou/remibou.github.io/_posts/2018-6-28-Google-OAuth-with-Blazor-21.md

 }
 ```

-- This calls the action we just created and bind the result to the loginProviders local field, blazor will take care of the rest
+- This calls the action we just created and bind the result to the loginProviders local field, blazor will take care of the binding with the html
 - I'm not sure StateHasChanged() is needed here
-- A list of button with each providers will be displayed (only Google at this point)
+- A button list with each providers will be displayed (only Google at this point)
-- This is one of the only traditionnal form post in the app as the next step will be hard to implement in ajax, and in a UX point of view it doesn't change anything
+- This is one of the only traditionnal form post in the app as the next step will be hard to implement in ajax, and in a UX point of view it doesn't change anything (user browser is redirected)

 ## Redirection